Oriental Mindoro National High School

 Oriental Mindoro National High School (OMNHS) is the flagship campus and the largest public high school in Oriental Mindoro.
 It was established in 1899 and is located in San Vicente East, Calapan.
 It offers high school education from first year to fourth year.
 The school is headed by Dr. Nimrod Bantigue.
 It was formerly named Mindoro High School, Oriental Mindoro High School and Jose J. Leido, Jr. Memorial National High School.

 Population

-OMNHS, or Lemnahis as it is affectionately called, has 9,264 students comprising 2,502 freshmen, 1,358 sophomores, 2,246 juniors and 1,258 seniors.
+OMNHS, or Lemnahis as it is affectionately called (shorthand for "Leido Memorial High", itself a shorter form of its former name) has 9,264 students comprising 2,502 freshmen, 1,358 sophomores, 2,246 juniors and 1,258 seniors.
 Its faculty comprises 185 teaching staff and 33 non-teaching personnel within 129 classrooms on 11 ha enclosed fields.

 Educational system

 Year sections are divided between the Special Science Classes (SSC, also known as the Star Sections), and the Regular Sections, which comprise the majority of the students.
 Special Science Classes is OMNHS' version of the Philippine Science High School's education system due to the absence of the latter's branch in Mindoro.
 It adopts and conforms with PSHS's standards, and the Department of Science and Technology has its own building and laboratories inside the campus.
 Special Science classes generally take two to three additional subjects such as Advanced Journalism, Elective Science, or a course in Research in addition to the normal subjects normally taken by ordinary average students in lower sections.
 Honor students are also selected from the Special Science classes.

 As of a 2008 Faculty and Students interview, there are seven SSC sections for freshmen and sophomores, five for juniors and four for seniors.